damianhakert/damianhakert.github.io/source/posts/2016-12-07-git-tricks.html.md

 ### The `git-open` plugin

 If you want to quickly visit the website on which the repository you're on is hosted, `git-open` is for you.
-All major providers are supported (GitHub, GitLab, Bitbucket) and you can even use them all at the same time if you set them as different remotes.
+All major providers are supported (GitLab, GitHub, Bitbucket) and you can even use them all at the same time if you set them as different remotes.

 [Install it][install-open], and try it out by cloning a repository from